ardsh/slonik-trpc/README.md

 - Automatically syncing the zod types with sql, using something like [@slonik/typegen](https://github.com/mmkal/slonik-tools/tree/main/packages/typegen)
 - Wildcards in selects, e.g. `select: ["name*"]` to select all fields that start with name.
 - Custom loaders and/or plugins/middlewares for processing query results.
+- Mutations, through an update API builder.
-- Integration with [prisma client raw database access](https://www.prisma.io/docs/concepts/components/prisma-client/raw-database-access), and other DB clients, separating data loading from query composition.
+- ~~Integration with [prisma client raw database access](https://www.prisma.io/docs/concepts/components/prisma-client/raw-database-access), and other DB clients, separating data loading from query composition.~~ Done.

 ## 📝 License